 Introducing the JHTP

-The Jackson Hole Technology Partnership (JHTP) is a non-profit, 29 U.S.C.
-501(c)(3), entity, that was founded to identify new technologies relevant to rural populations and accelerate access to those technology on a global scale.
-The JHTP hosts the Wyoming Global Technology Summit and follow up workshops.
+The Jackson Hole Technology Partnership (JHTP) - founded in 2014 as a non-profit, 29 U.S.C.
+501(c)(3) entity - to find new technologies to advantage rural peoples and accelerate accessibility on a global scale.
+The JHTP hosts the annual Wyoming Global Technology Summit that convenes in Jackson Hole in late summer.

-The JHTP solves rural challenges by accelerating technologies that improve biotech and healthcare delivery, energy, information security, mobile banking, agriculture, transportation, communication and clean water and clean air.
+The JHTP helps solve rural challenges by accelerating access to new technologies that improve biotech and healthcare delivery, energy, information security, mobile banking, agriculture, transportation, communication and clean water and clean air.

-The Wyoming Global Technology Summit (WGTS) is an event held every year in Jackson Hole, Wyoming, and is about getting everyone together in the same room.
+The Wyoming Global Technology Summit (WGTS) is an international annual event held in Jackson Hole, Wyoming, in late summer.
+WGTS is about getting everyone together in the same room.
 We have researchers who are leaders in their fields, entrepreneurs who can accelerate implementing these different technologies in rural populations and individuals that they impact.

 “I believe there are great solutions out there that we can’t even imagine yet.
 But we know by putting people together who want a better future that those things can become possible.
 If you put like-minded people together who believe they can shape their future, who believe there are better tomorrows, we have in our hands the ability to shape a better future.”